timothynegron/what-i-learned-in-week-3/README.md

 ```javascript
 let myFirstVariable = 1;
 ```
-The line of JavaScript code above creates a number variable type.
-Where the `let` keyword tells the computer to create a variable, `myFirstVariable` is the variable name, and `= 1` sets the value of the variable `myFirstVariable` to one *and tells the computer that it is a number variable type*.
+The line of JavaScript code above creates a variable with a type of number.
+Where the `let` keyword tells the computer to create a variable, `myFirstVariable` is the variable name, and `= 1` sets the value of the variable `myFirstVariable` to one *and tells the computer that the variable's type is number*.

 Here is an example of creating a string variable type: